gimseng/gimseng.github.io/README.md

-### 2. Citation and Collaboration connection Among Physicists
+### 2. Citation and Collaboration Connection Among Physicists

 This project stems from a desire to learn graph database to build powerful network visualization.
 On the other hand, since I have worked in high energy physics for more than 5 years after my PhD, this is a chance to explore connectivitiy among high energy physicists.
 The two primary ways are through exploring collaborations and citations.
 The data are freely available on arXiv, though we actually can get very far by using the API and the data dump of [inspirehep.net](https://old.inspirehep.net/info/hep/api).
 The data I am using will be publication data up to early 2020.